Theodore Hesburgh: Death and legacy

+Father Hesburgh was the president of the University of Notre Dame from 1952 to 1987.
+He was an American Catholic priest and educator who achieved national prominence through his public service work.
+He increased the stature and size of the university, liberalized the rules regulating student life, promoted academic freedom, and worked toward making Notre Dame one of the top universities in the country, doubling its enrollment and greatly increasing its endowment.
+He transferred its governance from the Congregation of Holy Cross to a mixed lay and religious board and oversaw the admittance of women students in 1972.
+He was also the chairman of the United States Commission on Civil Rights and of the Select Commission on Immigration and Refugee Policy.
+He received numerous awards, including the Presidential Medal of Freedom (1964) and a Congressional Gold Medal (1999), and more than 150 honorary degrees.
+He was a steadfast champion for human rights, the cause of peace, and care for the poor.

 Hesburgh's leadership as president of the University of Notre Dame brought it to the forefront of American Catholic universities.
 A Time magazine cover story from February 9, 1962, named him as "the most influential figure in the reshaping of Catholic higher education in the U.S." Long known for its football program, Notre Dame also became known for its academics.
-Among his major accomplishments at Notre Dame, Hesburgh succeeded in transferring of ownership of Notre Dame from Holy Cross priests to the Notre Dame Board of Trustees in 1967.
-During his tenure as president, Notre Dame began admitting women, transforming the university into a coeducational institution in 1972.
 While Hesburgh was slow to recognize that Notre Dame's "policies and practices unintentionally produced unequal outcomes," he took decisive action after its minority students challenged him to do so.
 By the 1970s Notre Dame was a "much more diverse university than it had been ten years earlier."